Assess Office compatibility

 Identify privacy concerns with business group stakeholders

-Some business groups, such as human resources, legal, and finance, might have concerns about exposing personal or sensitive files in the telemetry data.
-Telemetry Dashboard offers several ways to prevent exposing this data.
-For example, you can configure the Telemetry Agent to intentionally obscure file names and titles.
+Some business groups, such as human resources, legal, and finance, might have concerns about exposing personal or sensitive files in the data.
+Office Telemetry Dashboard offers several ways to prevent exposing this data.
+For example, you can configure the agent to intentionally obscure file names and titles.
 You can also prevent data from certain applications from being reported.
-You can learn more about the privacy settings in Manage the privacy of data monitored by telemetry in Office.
-Review the privacy options with the business groups and decide which kinds of Office data that you want to exclude from reporting in Telemetry Dashboard.
+You can learn more about the privacy settings in Manage the privacy of data monitored by Office Telemetry Dashboard.
+Review the privacy options with the business groups and decide which kinds of Office data that you want to exclude from reporting in Office Telemetry Dashboard.

-Decide how you want to categorize clients that are shown in Telemetry Dashboard
+Decide how you want to categorize clients that are shown in Office Telemetry Dashboard

-When you deploy Telemetry Agent to clients, you can specify up to four labels that describe the clients.
+When you deploy the agent to clients, you can specify up to four labels that describe the clients.
 These labels help you filter data in the dashboard so that you can focus on individual business groups, specific kinds of users, users in certain geographical locations, and so on.
 Develop this list as you work with business groups.
-You can learn more about how to configure labels when you Deploy Telemetry Dashboard, in the section Enabling and configuring the telemetry agent.
+You can learn more about how to configure labels when you Deploy Office Telemetry Dashboard, in the section Enabling and configuring the agent.

 Phase 2: Rationalize the inventory data to identify business-critical Office documents and solutions